Home > About Ib Dabo

 Managing the US Portal Team and working directly with at least 60 international project managers, IT development staff, and senior executives, Ib’s efforts significantly contributed to the overall success of the global public relations and strategic communications consulting firm, which helps some of the world’s most valued brands and corporations by providing them with the tools and insights they need in order to make strategic decisions.

-Working as a Graduate Assistant (Database & Website Coordinator) at Towson University, Ib helped the Undergraduate Marketing department’s effort of attracting prospective students and tracking enrollment by not only managing the Constituent Relationship Management (CRM) software, departmental website, and tour and reservation system, but also creating Annual Yield Reports to measure success.
+Working as a Graduate Assistant (Database & Website Coordinator) at Towson University in 2012/13, Ib helped the Undergraduate Marketing department’s effort of attracting prospective students and tracking enrollment by not only managing the Constituent Relationship Management (CRM) software, departmental website, and tour and reservation system, but also creating Annual Yield Reports to measure success.

 He was instrumental during the requirements gathering, fit/gap analysis, and implementation of the university's new CRM—Salesforce.